makerdao/market-maker-keeper/README.md

 In this case also a new order gets created for the remaining amount so the total amount of orders in this band is equal to `avgAmount`.

-Some keepers will constantly use gas to cancel orders (OasisDEX, EtherDelta and RadarRelay) and create new ones (OasisDEX) as the price changes.
+Some keepers will constantly use gas to cancel orders (OasisDEX, EtherDelta and 0x) and create new ones (OasisDEX) as the price changes.
 Gas usage can be limited by setting the margin and amount ranges wide enough and also by making sure that bands are always adjacent to each other and that their <min,max> amount ranges overlap.